nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ## ideas & recommendations
 ---
 ### Provide seed and invite to co-develop
-- company or industy can't dictate process which should fit to all projects
+- "Patterns are those arrangements or systems of internal relationship which give to any culture its coherence or plan, and keep it from being a mere accumulation of random bits.
+They are therefore of primary importance."
-- it is anyway possible to make fork of some industry practices and evaluate their usefulness
+- make fork of selected industry practices and present them as pattern language
-- when initial seed is greated by small group of people it should start living
+- when initial seed is created by small group it should start mutating and evolving
 ---
 ### Let team decide their own process
-- “build the right process and you’ll build the right product” (a scrum book)
+- “build the right process and you’ll build the right product”
 - teams can serve themselves from provided pattern language(s) and templates
 - team can decide to use provided material as is or adjust it for their use
 ---